This section of the website sets out information and practical advice on a number of topics relevant to the workplace.

 - national minimum/living wage.

-Only the self-employed set up as a limited company are excluded from workers rights.
+Many who are self-employed (sole traders) qualify as workers under European law and have access to a limited range of rights such as holiday pay and the national minimum/living wage.
+See recent legal cases involving Uber, Deliveroo, Addison Lee and City Sprint.
+Only the self-employed set up as a limited company are excluded from workers' rights.
 Seek advice if you are unsure whether you are an employee or a worker.
 Members will find more information on employment status in our Tax Guide for Freelancers.

 Who is covered?

-Some rights apply to all employees.
-Others depend on length of service.
-All employees have the same statutory rights regardless of whether they work full or part time, or are employed on a casual, fixed-term or indefinite contract.
+Some rights apply to all employees while others depend on length of service.
+Subject to some service requirements, all employees have the same statutory rights regardless of whether they work full or part time, or are employed on a casual, fixed-term or indefinite contract.

 Written statement of terms and conditions